Thursday, September 09, 2010 |

 When to Seek Help

-Families should arrange an assessment for their child if they have concerns regarding their child’s speech and language development or if they have a child who may have any of the following:
+Families should arrange an assessment for their child if they have concerns regarding their child’s speech and language development or if their child:

 - rarely makes eye contact with others